 Dataset Description.
 We have collected a new RGB-D activity dataset focusing on human-object interactions to further evaluate all methods.
 We name this as SYSU 3D Human-Object Interaction (HOI) dataset.
 For building this set, 40 participants were asked to perform 12 different activities freely.
 For each activity, each participant manipulates one of the six different objects: phone, chair, bag, wallet, mop and besom.
 Therefore, there are totally 480 video clips collected in this set.
-The contained activity samples have different durations, ranging from 1.9s to 21s.
-For each video

-Fig. 6.
-Confusion matrix of JOULE on Composable Activities dataset.
+The contained activity samples have different durations, ranging from 1.9 to 21 s.
+For each video clip, the corresponding RGB frames, depth sequence and skeleton data were captured by a Kinect camera.
+Activity samples are shown in Fig. 8.
+We highlight the differences between our 3D HOI set and relevant existing sets in Table 4.
+Compared to those datasets (MSRDaily, CAD 60, MSRAction, Composable Activities dataset, and Multiview set), our dataset presents new challenges: 1) the involved motions and the manipulated objects' appearance are highly similar among some activities; for instance, the manipulated objects besom and mop involved in the activities mopping and